Bluefin Bay Lakeside firepit

 Serrated Edge

 When it comes to camping knives, a serrated edge is something to consider.
-This type of edge provides several benefits that include increased effectiveness when cutting through dense materials.
+This type of edge provides several benefits, including increased effectiveness when cutting through dense materials.

 Additionally, a serrated blade is less likely to slip when cutting through wet or icy surfaces, making it a great choice for campers who spend a lot of time outdoors in cold climates.